apache/cordova-docs/www/docs/en/2.5.0/guide/upgrading/ios/index.md

 **Note:**

-1.9.0 supports the new **"BackupWeb<a href="../../../cordova/storage/storage.html">Storage</a>"** boolean setting in Cordova.plist.
+1.9.0 supports the new **"BackupWebStorage"** boolean setting in Cordova.plist.
 By default, this setting is turned on, set it to "false" to turn it off - especially for iOS 6 - see [Release Notes - Safari and UIKit Section](https://developer.apple.com/library/prerelease/ios/#releasenotes/General/RN-iOSSDK-6_0/_index.html)

 ## Upgrading Cordova 1.7.0 projects to 1.8.x ##